 Make the most of your summer and embark on the adventure of a lifetime with us at Coda Mountain Academy Summer Music Festival.
 Be exceptional.
 Emerge better, not just as a brilliant artist, but as a vital citizen of your community, a pioneering leader, and a responsible and confident individual.

-Our largest musical track, the Comprehensive Ensemble program, provides classical music students with a broad and well-rounded musical experience.
-Students will be placed into chamber groups, small ensembles of three to six performers, which rehearse together every day.
-Each group will be led by one of our amazing artistic faculty, who will be their coach, guide, and mentor for the duration of the camp.
-In addition, Comprehensive Ensemble students will be placed into our residential Coda Chamber Orchestra, which will prepare a number of orchestral works to perform on the final Student Gala Concert.
-Comprehensive Ensemble students will have the opportunity to participate in the other essential musical courses such as Eurhythmics, electives, and masterclass, all of which push the boundaries of their musical breadth and expertise.
+Our largest musical track, the Classical program, provides classical music students with a broad and well-rounded musical experience.
+Students will be placed into chamber groups (small ensembles of three to six performers) which rehearse together every day.
+Each group will be led by our amazing artistic faculty, who will be their coaches, guides, and mentors for the duration of the camp.
+In addition, Classical students will be placed into our residential Coda Chamber Orchestra, which will prepare a number of orchestral works to perform on the final Student Concert.
+Classical students will have the opportunity to participate in the other essential musical courses such as Eurhythmics, electives, and masterclass, all of which push the boundaries of their musical breadth and expertise.

 Composition / Songwriting

-Led by the festival’s composer-in-residence, Josh Rodriguez, in this intensive 2-week program, composition students will take private lessons, analyze great classical and film music, and will even hear their music come to life through one of Coda’s chamber groups.
-Masterclasses and electives will explore the diverse music of Maurice Ravel, John Williams, Alberto Ginastera, and Bernard Herrmann.
+Led by the festival’s composer-in-residence, Zack Stanton, composition students will take private lessons, analyze great classical and film music, and will even hear their own compositions come to life.
+Masterclasses and electives will explore the diverse music of numerous composers.
 Additionally, for musicians interested in studying composition in college, guidance will be provided in preparing strong portfolios.
 This track is designed to strengthen a student’s understanding of melody, harmony, rhythm, and timbre; to learn orchestration through analysis; and to finish writing a short work for performance at the music festival.

 Songwriting students will hone their skills also through private lessons, analysis of great songs, and performing their music.
-Masterclasses and electives will explore the music of American songwriters Bob Dylan, Jon Foreman (Switchfoot), Taylor Swift, and British songwriters Bono (U2) and Chris Martin (Coldplay).
+Masterclasses and electives will explore the music of many American songwriters.
 This course is designed to help songwriters learn to combine thoughtful, engaging lyrics with creative, emotionally-arresting music; to focus song arrangements and accompanimental orchestrations; and to create a demo recording of your best song(s).

 A staple at the Summer Music Festival, the bluegrass program feels like home to folk musicians who are constantly craving a jam session!
 This program is open to any student (from beginning to advanced) who plays the fiddle, mandolin, guitar, banjo, dobro, or bass, and focuses on the ins and outs of bluegrass and folk music.
 Students will play in large jam sessions as well as in smaller, more intimate settings.
 Faculty members will work with students on chart reading, rhythm, new tunes, rehearsal techniques, and overall musicianship.
 Students in the Bluegrass program will likely perform off campus within the surrounding Fayette County community.